John-Robbins/tbp/docs/docs/thoughts.md

 In the above example, I'm repeating the exact same setup each time.
 Does the `test-cov-job` always have to repeat the setup?
 Can the job assume the project is ready to go?
 I never found anything definitive in the documentation and looking through many examples, it seems you must repeat the setup every time.
 As I mentioned in the comment above, Always Repeat Yourself feels wrong to me.

 Thinking that [reusable workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows) would be the answer, I went down that path.
 I wanted to encapsulate the common setup work, and pass in the `runs-on` value.
 Although it's been almost three years since someone asked, there's no official support for [array input type support](https://github.com/orgs/community/discussions/11692).
 I fumbled around with an [idea](https://github.com/orgs/community/discussions/11692#discussioncomment-3541856) I found in the actions discussions, but I could never get it to work.
-I gave up on reusable workflows and repeated myself because working code always wins.
+I gave up on reusable workflows and repeatedly repeated steps because working code always wins.

 After a bit of trial and error, I had two workflows, one for code and one for docs.
 They were working great where I could run them manually on branches, and automatically on pull requests and pushes to main.
 Life was good, and then my code workflow stopped working.
 My workflow worked on a Sunday and died on a Monday.
 Being brand new to workflows, I struggled for several hours as to why my artifact uploads no longer worked.
 Yeah, you know where this is going: [Upcoming breaking change: Hidden Files will be excluded by default](https://github.com/actions/upload-artifact/issues/602).
 Why did a breaking change not involve a major version bump?
 I'm old enough to remember when a [GitHub co-founder](http://tom.preston-werner.com/) first proposed [SemVer](https://semver.org/spec/v2.0.0.html), which I thought was a very good attempt at bringing sanity to version numbers.
 Is SemVer merely a suggestion at GitHub these days?